jlelong/LaTeX-Workshop-wiki/View.md

 ### latex-workshop.viewer.pdf.internal.keyboardEvent

 Rebroadcast KeyboardEvent on the internal PDF viewers.
 If the keyboard shortcuts of VS Code do not work well on the internal viewer, change this setting.
+You must reopen the internal viewers or restart VS Code to take into account a change in this configuration.

 | type   | default value | possible values    |
 | ------ | ------------- |--------------------|